amgadmelad/Project-Operating-System/README.md

                             ------------------------------------------------------------------------------------------------------------------
 # Now we will start to add our system call in ubuntu.
 # We will enter the following codes line by line to make sure that we have all the necessary and required packages to add a system call and then compile the kernel successfully:

-1) apt-get update                                   2) apt-get upgrade

 ![IMG-20210607-WA0037](https://user-images.githubusercontent.com/82906996/121091821-e436bf80-c7ea-11eb-8202-69683433ab78.jpg)

-# We will have to write sudo in start of approx. write sudo –s on terminal and give my password and then I will be free to give password on every command.

 ![IMG-20210607-WA0036](https://user-images.githubusercontent.com/82906996/121091973-23fda700-c7eb-11eb-98b7-3be812744f6b.jpg)